cartesi/rollups-examples/README.md

 $ docker buildx bake --load
 ```

 This will also build the example's Cartesi Machine containing the DApp's back-end logic.
+For certain examples, this may include special [procedures for downloading and installing additional dependencies](./calculator/README.md#installing-extra-dependencies) required by the application.

 ## Running